Water Deer Reproduction - Suckling Behaviour

 Drink up!

-Most observers have reported that the primary suckling period (i.e., when suckling occurs most frequently) lasts for about three weeks, the interval between suckling events increasing thereafter and suckling continuing for about eight weeks, sometimes up to 12 or 13 weeks.
-Chaplin found that Becky suckled her fawn for only four weeks, while Pippa suckled her twins for eight.
-This represents a comparatively short suckling period for a deer.
-It's not uncommon for offspring of roe (Capreolus capreolus), fallow (Dama dama) and red deer (Cervus elaphus), for example, to suckle sporadically well into October or November, at nearly six months old.
-I have never observed or read about such late stage suckling even attempted by water deer adolescents but would be interested to hear from anyone who has.
+Most observers agree that the peak suckling period lasts around three weeks, after which feeds become less frequent, usually tailing off entirely by around eight weeks.
+Occasionally, suckling may continue for longer, however, sometimes as late as 12 or 13 weeks, and Steve Carter photographed two almost-grown fawns suckling at Titchwell Marsh, Norfolk, in mid-September 2025.
+Chaplin's does were at either end of this range: Becky weaned her fawn at just four weeks, while Pippa continued nursing her twins for eight.
+By the standards of other British deer this is a short lactation.
+It's not uncommon for roe (Capreolus capreolus), fallow (Dama dama), and red deer (Cervus elaphus) to suckle their offspring sporadically well into October or November, at nearly six months of age.
+I have never observed or read of water deer attempting anything comparable, but would be glad to hear from anyone who has.

 "The mother's approach is possibly stimulated by a full udder, and if male calves do take more milk from her during each visit, so that it takes longer for her udder to become full again, this may explain the tendency for male calves to be visited less frequently than females."

-Fawns appear to suckle from all four teats, although Chaplin observed that those in the groin were sought preferentially.
-This is interesting because in other species (e.g., red deer and pigs), it is the anterior teats that produce a higher volume and more concentrated milk and are thus most sought-after, although no similar studies exist for water deer.
-In his Ph.D. thesis, Zhang described how:
+Fawns appear to suckle from all four teats, though Chaplin observed that those in the groin were sought preferentially.
+This is interesting because in other species -- red deer and pigs, for example -- it is the anterior teats that produce the highest volume and most concentrated milk and are therefore most competed for, though no equivalent studies exist for water deer.
+In his PhD thesis, Zhang described the progression clearly:

 "When very young, fawns searched for the teats at different parts of the dam's body, most often at the front legs, but when they were a few days old, they immediately rushed towards the inguinal region."